ishaboo/ruby_starter/README.md

 # My first repo

-This is ro practice ruby and learn programming.
+This is to practice ruby and learn programming.